Vacuum Forming

 Plug Forming

-A thermoforming technique where a plug or male mold presses heated plastic into a female mold before applying a vacuum.
-This ensures even distribution of material.
+A thermoforming technique in which a plug or male mold pushes heated plastic into a female mold before vacuum is applied, helping improve material distribution and wall thickness.

 Pressure Forming